abonillabeeche/sumaBackup/README.md

 # SUSE Manager backup with SUSE Enterprise Storage

+The script start the Network interface in the Storage network and maps the block device - Then it performs a backup of the content of the SUSE Manager server, as well as a database backup.

 ##Backup SUSE Manager using RBD/CEPH - run ONCE

 - Create the backup pool (modify PGs as needed)